...

 Here is the practical calculation example:

 You invest CHF 1,000 in a portfolio and after one month it is worth CHF 1,050.
-You decide to invest another CHF 2,000 and at the end of the next month the whole portfolio is worth CHF 3,150.
-The calculation of the money-weighted return looks like this:
+You decide to invest a further CHF 2,000 and at the end of the next month the entire portfolio is worth CHF 3,150.

 Your key to success!
 Discover our top recommendations from real testimonials.